alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Spreadsheet formulas have several advantages:

 * They're consistent.
-You can't mess up a count or typo a letter.
+You can't miscount or typo a letter.
 (You can typo a spreadsheet formula, but usually spreadsheet formula typos lead to errors rather than incorrect letters.)
 * They're automatic.
 Once you have extraction driven by spreadsheet formula, you can stay in a flow of IDing and solving without detouring into extracting, reducing time lost to context switching.
-* Due to being automatic, you can see exactly how much partial progress you've made on extraction, which makes it easier to prioritize.
+* Due to being automatic, you can see exactly how much partial progress you've made on extraction, which makes it easier to prioritize clues and check if an extraction looks promising.

 Also, being good at spreadsheet formulas is by far the most transferable skill to real life.
 The business world runs on Excel.
 The very basic actions you'll do over and over in puzzlehunts:

-* `=MID(A1, k, 1)` takes the *k*th letter of A1.
+* `=MID(A1, k, 1)` takes the *k*-th letter of A1.
 * `=REGEXREPLACE(A1, "[^A-Za-z]", "")` removes all non A-Z characters from A1.
     * If you only want to ignore spaces to worry about, `=REGEXREPLACE(A1, " ", "")` or `=SUBSTITUTE(A1, " ", "")` may be easier to remember.
 You usually do not need the full power of regular expressions.
 * `=LEN(A1)` gives the length of the word in A1.